-During the autumn of 2022 our actuary undertook the latest 3-yearly review of the Pension scheme and costs; with the next review due in 2025/26 year.
+During the autumn of 2022 our actuary undertook the latest 3-yearly review of the Pension scheme and costs; with the next review due during the 2025/26 year.
 The Local Government Pension Scheme has been reviewed nationally to ensure it meets the objectives of being viable and acceptable to both employees and the employer.

-With the effect of the re-valuation of the pension fund and a range of other factors; such as a change in the discount rate assumption, which the actuaries are required to use; the net liability on the pension fund has decreased from £14.1m to £8.5m.
+With the effect of the re-valuation of the pension fund and a range of other factors; such as a change in the discount rate assumption, which the actuaries are required to use; the net liability on the pension fund has decreased from £8.5m to £7.9m.
 The Council's liability relating to the Devon County Council defined benefit pension scheme is included within the Balance Sheet and further details is shown in Note 42.